What Is The Difference Between Microprocessor And Microcontroller?

 As you might have noticed, a microcontroller has nearly the same components of a large computer but in a very limited amount for each resource of them.
 The CPU unit of your PC is a high-performance Processor.
 Whereas, the CPU unit of a small microcontroller is a Microprocessor.

-A microcontroller has everything it needs in order to run user-written instructions (Code).
+A microcontroller unit (MCU) has everything it needs in order to run user-written instructions (Code).
 And perform any sort of data manipulations, IO operations, or peripherals control.
 It has been a standard “Hello World!” example in embedded systems to have an “LED Blinking” up and running on your target microcontroller device.

 In this section, we’ll blink an LED using a Microcontroller (From Ti)